Hudson, Massachusetts: 20th century

-During the 1990s high-technology companies built plants in Hudson, most notably the semiconductor factory built by Digital Equipment Corporation.
+From the 1970s through the 1990s high-technology companies built plants in Hudson, most notably the Hudson Fab semiconductor factory built by Digital Equipment Corporation in 1979.
 Just before Digital folded in 1998, Intel bought this facility.
 Under Intel's ownership, the plant continued producing silicon chips and wafers.

 21st century

 At the height of the Great Recession in the late 2000s, Hudson lost many local businesses.
 Particularly affected were the downtown commercial district and industrial establishments.
 Further bad news came in 2013 when Intel, Hudson's largest employer and charitable donor, announced it would close its Hudson semiconductor factory and layoff 700 employees by 2014.
 Initially Intel tried to find a buyer for the facility, but when none came forward by 2015, Intel announced it would demolish the plant.
 However, Intel's campus in Hudson includes an 850-person microprocessor research and development facility that did not close, and remains operational as of 2020.

 Since the mid-2010s Hudson's commercial downtown has witnessed an economic revitalization, with previously empty storefronts finding tenants.
 This is partly thanks to the town's increasing role as a regional culinary destination, including for craft beer.
 Hudson's craft beer scene arguably began in 1980 when the Horseshoe Pub & Restaurant opened.
-Horseshoe established itself as a beer lovers' haven with an 80-beer tap line and Oktoberfest celebrations.
 In 2012, the Hudson Rotary Club, Horseshoe Pub, and other local businesses organized the first Spirit of Hudson Food and Brewfest to showcase local restaurants and breweries.
 Since then, the event has evolved into a large food and beer fest featuring dozens of restaurants and breweries, from tiny local producers to internationally known craft beer stalwarts such as Harpoon and Stone Brewing.
 The first microbrewery in Hudson, Medusa Brewing Company, opened downtown in 2015.
 A second—Ground Effect Brewing Company—followed in 2018.
 In 2022 Ground Effect changed hands with the opening of Clover Road Brewing Company, in the same location with the same head brewer, but new ownership.

 Although Hudson's population is now about 20,000, the town maintains the traditional town meeting form of government.
 Some light manufacturing and agricultural uses remain in the eastern end of town, a vestige of Hudson's dual agrarian and industrial history.
 However, today Hudson is a mostly suburban bedroom community with many residents commuting to Boston or Worcester.